mabur/mang_lang/readme.md

 4. Variables.
 5. Functions.
 6. Conditional expressions (if then else).
-7. Looping with tuple comprehensions (all for in if).
+7. Looping with tuple comprehensions (each for in if).
 8. Looping with recursive functions.